Teaching and learning French sound spelling links in English schools

 Language and Linguistics, Department of

-This week we are joined by Dr Mufeeda Irshad, University of Sri Jayewardenepura, to talk about her recent research.12-1pm Dr Irshad will take to the stage to deliver her talk, followed by a lunch provided by Language and Linguistics from 1pm-2pm.
+12-1pm Dr Alison Porter will take to the stage to deliver their talk, followed by a lunch provided by Language and Linguistics from 1pm-2pm.

 We look forward to seeing you there: this event is open to all students and staff!

 Young learner foreign language (FL) curricula note the importance of foundational stages of reading such as linking sounds, meaning and spelling (e.g. DfE, 2013) and teaching advice often suggests that FL phonics is an essential ingredient in any FL instruction “diet” (e.g. Cao, 2017; Hawkes, 2019).

 The ability to link letters to sounds (phonological decoding) and to segment and manipulate the spoken word (phonological awareness) is widely recognised as essential in learning to read any alphabetic language (e.g. Castles et al., 2018).
 Phonics instruction in English (where English is the dominant school language) is proven to be most effective in supporting these foundational literacy skills (Castles et al., 2018), yet little is known about the effectiveness of FL phonics instruction or the process of learning FL sound/spelling links.